 View guidance for Scotland.

-Garden rooms and studios are considered to be permitted development, not needing planning permission, if they meet the following requirements:
+A garden office or studio is considered to be permitted development, not needing planning permission, if it meets the following requirements:

 - No garden building built on land forward of a wall forming the principal elevation of the main house.